tangyanjie123/learngit/readme.txt

-today is a fine day
+today is a bad day
 but  I want have a sunny day every day
+I want to go home